IanPlu/Terra/README.md

 galactic megacorporation!
 So we're down to the old-fashioned way-- lots of fighting, and lots of lasers!

 Terra is a turn-based strategy game set on an alien world, where multiple corporate armies are fighting for control, so they can get back to their usual business of building office parks and digging out landfills for massive amounts of paperwork.
-Players spend time giving orders to each of their units, and turns are executed simultaneously.
+Players give orders to each of their units, and turns are executed simultaneously.
-Successful CEOs are able to think ahead, anticipate their opponent's moves, and deploy their troops effectly.
+Successful CEOs are able to think ahead, anticipate their opponent's moves, and deploy their troops effectively.

 Currently, there's a local battle mode, a rough online mode against friends, and a level editor for designing new maps.